quarkifii/quarkifimagiq-socket-examples/examples/GPSLocationBased/README.md

 - **app.listen**: Starts the Express server on the defined port.
 - **Callback Function**: Logs a message to the console indicating the server is running and the port it's listening on.

-2. ### Create new react project :
+2. ### Setup Web View :
-Run:

-1. npx create-react-app my-project
-2. cd my-project
+1. cd location-magiq
-3. npm install react-leaflet leaflet axios crypto
+2. npm install

    React Project Structure: